pytorch/pytorch/docs/source/quantization.rst

   model_fp32_fused = torch.quantization.fuse_modules(model_fp32,
       [['conv', 'bn', 'relu']])

-  # prepare the model for static quantization
+  # Prepare the model for QAT.
+This inserts observers and fake_quants in
+  # the model that will observe weight and activation tensors during calibration.
   model_fp32_prepared = torch.quantization.prepare_qat(model_fp32_fused)

   # run the training loop (not shown)
   training_loop(model_fp32_prepared)

-  # convert the observed model to a quantized model
+  # Convert the observed model to a quantized model.
+This does several things:
+  # quantizes the weights, computes and stores the scale and bias value to be
+  # used with each activation tensor, fuses modules where appropriate,
+  # and replaces key operators with quantized implementations.
   model_fp32_prepared.eval()
   model_int8 = torch.quantization.convert(model_fp32_prepared)